realJohnDoe/idea-craft/memory-bank/progress.md

 ## Current Status

 The project is in an active development phase.
 Significant progress has been made on user interface enhancements and technical setup:
-- Recent update: Integrated `AttributeEditor` into `ContentBody.tsx` to remove duplicate code for attribute editing, with all tests passing.
+- Recent update: Factored out `EditActions.tsx` from `ContentBody.tsx` to create a reusable component for edit actions, contributing to the refactoring of `ContentBody.tsx`.
 - Phase 1 improvements, such as wikilink previews, enhanced frontmatter editing visibility, and inline task display, are largely complete.

 ## Known Issues